jchen9182/chenJus_fangSam/README.md

 	- | and < or > cannot be used in the same line
     - Code only works for single pipes
 	- Double redirect only works for the arg < arg > arg case
+    - Code does not catch all unconventional input errors
+      ex: ls ;; ls

 ### Files & Function Headers:
 	run.c